 Special requirements for those who apply for and are granted an accommodation from the vaccination requirement based upon medical necessity or closely held religious beliefs: The College will continue to evaluate CDC guidance for unvaccinated individuals.
 Requirements for unvaccinated students or employees may change as circumstances require.
-At this time, any unvaccinated person will be required to wear a face mask at all times while on campus, including outdoors, except when eating or drinking or in the privacy of their own room, office or vehicle.
-Compliance with this requirement will be monitored and enforced.

 Students or employees who express COVID-19 symptoms:

 Students: Any student who expresses symptoms of COVID-19, regardless of vaccination status, must report these symptoms and obtain a COVID-19 rapid test at the Perrella Wellness Center.
 There will be no charge for this test.

 Employees: Inform your immediate supervisor and Human Resources

 Masking for fully vaccinated students, employees or visitors:

 Effective Thursday, March 3, 2022, any student, employee or visitor who has provided the College with evidence of an up to date vaccination status will no longer need to wear a mask in indoor settings on the Hartwick campus.
 Up to date vaccination includes a booster shot for those who are eligible.